How does sending files work?

 - How long the file is retained before it expires.

-- Email verification, which requires the named recipients to copy a code sent to their email.
+- Email verification, which requires the named recipients to verify their email address before downloading the files.

-When the file expires, either because of the duration you set or the maximum number of downloads is reached, it is automatically deleted from our servers.
+When the file expires, either because the duration or number of downloads expires, it is automatically deleted from our servers and is gone forever.

 How does requesting a file work?

-As well as using Trebuchet to securely send files, it can also be used to request files, and, like sharing, the recipient of the request does not need a Trebuchet account.
+As well as using Transfer to securely send files, it can also be used to request files.
+And, like sharing, the recipient of the request does not need a Transfer account.

-To receive a file you generate an invitation request, which creates a unique link to be shared with the person who has the files to share with you.
-With the invitation link they can share files with you.
-Encryption is the same as for transfer you initiate.
+To receive a file you generate an sharing request, which creates a unique link to be shared with the person who has the files to send to you.
+With the sharing request link they can send files to you with full end-to-end encryption.

-When the sender has used the invitation link to share files with you, the files will be available in your Trebuchet inbox, and are decrypted using your key.
+When the sender has used the sharing request link to send files to you, the files will be available in your Hexiosec Transfer inbox, and are decrypted using your key.

 Is it secure?